 This is why it is worth investing in analytics before you make any major content push.
 Any information you can gather about the demographics and psychographics of your consumers will go a long way towards refining your content.

 In our earlier example, we focused on consumers who want to buy furniture.
 Analytics may help you discover further information about such an audience: for example, they are likely to be middle-class, first-time homebuyers between the ages of 35-55.
 With this additional information, you can tailor further content to suit their exact needs.

 And the exact needs of first-time homebuyers are completely different from, say, the needs of upper-class executives who are between 55-65 years old.
-Long story short, you can't create quality content without quality insight about your audience.
+Long story short, you can’t create quality content without quality insight into your audience.

 Different Types of Content